captionpoint/captionpoint-plays/S-PARADOX-SCRATCH.md

 ---

 Call the help line and report their location as the cross street up ahead.

-PEDESTRIAN
+---

+## PEDESTRIAN:
 Sure, Officer, No problem.

----

 ---

 ## SLOANE: